-b.
-The fee is a percent of income and (check all that apply):

-- i.
-The fee is per child, with the same percentage applied for each child. - ii.
-The fee is per child, and a discounted percentage is applied for two or more children. - iii.
-The fee is per child up to a maximum per family. - iv.
-No additional percentage is charged after certain number of children. - v.
-The fee is per family. - vi.
+- $\hfill\square$ b.
+The fee is a percent of income and (check all that apply): - \Box i.
+The fee is per child, with the same percentage applied for each child. - □ ii.
+The fee is per child, and a discounted percentage is applied for two or more children. - \Box iii.
+The fee is per child up to a maximum per family. - \Box iv.
+No additional percentage is charged after a certain number of children. - \Box v.
+The fee is per family. - □ vi.
 The contribution schedule varies because it is set locally/regionally (as indicated in 1.2.1).
-Describe:

-Vii.
+Describe: Click or tap here to enter text. - □ vii.
 Other.

-3.2.3 Does the Lead Agency use other factors in addition to income and family size to determine each family's co-payment (658E(c)(3)(B))?
-Reminder ' Lead Agencies may NOT use cost of care or amount of subsidy payment in determining copayments (98.45(k)(2)).
+Describe: Click or tap here to enter text. - 3.2.3 Does the Lead Agency use other factors in addition to income and family size to determine each family's co-payment (658E(c)(3)(B))?
+Reminder: Lead Agencies may NOT use cost of care or amount of subsidy payment in determining co-payments (98.45(k)(2)).

-Yes, check and describe those additional factors below.
+- \boxtimes Yes.
+If yes, check and describe those additional factors below.

-I a.
+- a.
 Number of hours the child is in care.

-TWC Chapter 809 Child Care Services rule $\S809.19(k)$ allows Boards to reduce the assessed parent share of cost upon the child's referral for part-time care.
+Describe: TWC Chapter 809 Child Care Services rule §809.19(k) allows Boards to reduce the assessed parent share of cost upon the child's referral for part-time care.
 The following Boards have implemented such a policy:

-- Alamo
+Alamo

 - Capital Area

 - Central Texas

 - Gulf Coast

-- Northeast Texas